servactory/servactory.com/docs/guide/testing/rspec.md

 ### Helper `allow_service_as_success`

-Intended for mocking a call via `call` with a successful result.
+Mocks a `.call` invocation with a successful result.

 ```ruby
 before do